20 Different Types of Fruits Explained

 Photo by Juja Han

-Because of its enormous edible fruit, watermelon is grown inhospitable conditions from tropical to temperate locations worldwide.
+Because of its enormous edible fruit, watermelon is grown in sterile conditions from tropical to temperate locations worldwide.

 A pepo is a botanical name for it.
 Although there are kinds without seeds, the sweet, juicy flesh is typically deep crimson to pink and contains many black seeds.

-The fruit can be fresh, pickled, or cooked; you can also consume the rind.
+The fruit can be fresh, pickled, or cooked; the rind can also be consumed.
 Additionally, it can be drunk as juice or a component of mixed drinks.

 5. Pineapple